 Wild Goose Woods Trail

 This nature trail consists of boardwalks and dirt paths that meander through areas of marsh, forest, and swamp habitat, which contain a wide variety of native wildlife species.
-For more about Wild Goose Woods please go to the Natural Areas page.
+More information about Wild Goose Woods.

 Victoria Woods Trail

 This trail meanders through an old-growth maple-beech woodland, an area that has never been clear-cut.
-For more information about Victoria Woods please go to the Natural Areas page.
+More information about Victoria Woods.

 This trail is located in the northeast area of The Arboretum and connects to both the city's trail system and the Guelph Radial Line Trail.